indigo423/blog.no42.org/content/page/about.md

 author: "Ronny Trommer"
 excludeFromTopNav: false
 ---
-Work in open-source and grew up with an Amiga 500 in the early 90s, a full-time contributor [@opennms](https://www.opennms.com).
+Work in open source and grew up with an Amiga 500 in the early 90s, a full-time contributor [@opennms](https://www.opennms.com).
 I run some internet services just for fun.
 The current operational status is shown on [Uptime Status](https://uptime.labmonkeys.space/status/no42).